Preservation Easement Updates from California

 Conservation easements protect the character-defining features of a garden forever and are a vital preservation tool.
 As the easement holder, the Conservancy acts as a resource and partner in preserving the horticultural, historic, and cultural value of the garden.
 During these visits, we walk the grounds with the garden’s caretaker to observe conditions, discuss maintenance, and devise solutions together to maintain the values of the conservation easement.

-One of our five California gardens is the Ruth Bancroft Garden, Walnut Creek, CA (this is also the garden that inspired the founding of The Garden Conservancy!).
+One of our five California gardens is the Ruth Bancroft Garden in Walnut Creek (this is also the garden that inspired the founding of The Garden Conservancy!).
 The conservation easement at this garden preserves a dry garden oasis that is filled with rare and extraordinary succulents, trees, cacti, and shrubs native to countries across the globe.
 Arriving in a downpour, we were welcomed by their beautiful new sign and curators Brian Kemble and Walker Young, who conducted the monitoring tour with us.
-What is known as the “Bold Dry Garden,” thanks to Brian Kemble’s aptly titled book, was still bold, but not so dry, as a result of the onslaught of storms in the San Francisco area over the past month.
+What is known as the “Bold Dry Garden,” thanks to Johanna Silver’s aptly titled book, was still bold, but not so dry, as a result of the onslaught of storms in the San Francisco area over the past month.

 This was our first monitoring visit in the rain and we could see the impact of the 15 inches of rainfall.
 The aloes were full to the brim with water, and the ground was so saturated that the paths had pooled.
 We toured the entire garden observing the changes that naturally occur and the changes due to plant loss, replacement, and relocation.
 With the loss of trees and climate change, plants occasionally need to be moved to other beds where the soil, sun, drainage, and air circulation enable them to thrive.
 The Ruth Bancroft Garden lost several of its Parkinsonia, Desert Museum trees, and relocated a Euphorbia tetragona, originally planted by Ruth herself, to a more protected micro-environment.